CDC: First data on the side effects of the Covid-19 vaccine

 But in the report another discordant note also emerges: there are 514 pregnancies in progress in vaccinated, which is not an indifferent number for a vaccine that has been contraindicated for pregnant women, and after which it is not recommended to start a pregnancy for at least three months after administration (according to the recommendations of the British JCVI vaccination committee).
 It must have been an accident, an oversight, or rather 514 oversights, the fact is that the vaccine is contraindicated in pregnancy and breastfeeding, yet it was evidently administered to pregnant women.

-In fact, the Joint Committee on Vaccination and Immunization (JCVI) English published his remarks updated to December 3, before the start of the vaccine administration in the country, and reports:
+In fact, the Joint Committee on Vaccination and Immunization (JCVI extension) English published his remarks updated to December 3, before the start of the vaccine administration in the country, and reports:

 Pregnancy - There are still no data on the safety of COVID-19 vaccines in pregnancy, either from human or animal studies.
 Given the lack of evidence, JCVI favors a precautionary approach and currently does not recommend COVID-19 vaccination in pregnancy.
 Women should be advised not to come forward for vaccination if they may be pregnant or are planning to become pregnant within three months of the first dose.
 Data is expected to inform discussions on vaccination in pregnancy.
 JCVI will review them as they become available.